Ferrari: the eternal team

 McLaren won eight constructors' championships across multiple eras, from the Senna-Prost years of the late 1980s to the Hamilton era of the 2000s.
 Their golden period under Ron Dennis was defined by obsessive attention to detail, from the carbon-fiber monocoque to the team's famous "no bullshit" culture.

-McLaren's decline in the 2010s was painful, but their resurgence in the mid-2020s, culminating in the 2025 constructors' championship, proved that the team's DNA — innovation, precision, and a willingness to challenge convention — was still alive.
+McLaren's decline in the 2010s was painful, but their resurgence in the mid-2020s, culminating in a strong challenge for the 2025 constructors' championship, suggested that the team's DNA — innovation, precision, and a willingness to challenge convention — was still alive.

 Red Bull Racing: the aerodynamic masters